-In business taxes, the concept of de minimis is important in employee benefits, in capital gains taxes, and in other business tax areas.
-A small benefit may not be subject to tax; the amount varies depending on the case.
+The concept of de minimis is important in employee benefits, in capital gains taxes, and in other business tax areas.
+A small benefit might not be subject to income tax.
+The amount can vary depending on circumstances.

 What Does De Minimis Mean for Employee Benefits?

-The IRS says a de minimis benefit is:
+The Internal Revenue Service says a de minimis benefit is:

-The examples below give an idea of what is considered de minimis.
-In some cases, it's because the amount is small (like the holiday turkey), and in other cases, it's too difficult to sort out employee personal use from business use (like the office copier).
+These examples provide an idea of what is considered de minimis.
+In some cases, it's because the amount is small, like the holiday turkey, but it might also be that it's simply too difficult to sort out employee personal use from business use, like the office copier.

 The IRS provides some examples of de minimis awards which can be excluded from taxes for employees:

-- Other meals that might be considered de minimis would be the coffee and donuts at a staff meeting or occasional meals provided to employees who must work overtime.
+- Coffee and donuts at staff meetings, or occasional meals provided to employees who must work overtime

-- Occasional tickets to sporting events or theater (use of the company box at a hockey or basketball game, for example)
+- Occasional tickets to sporting events or theater, such as the use of the company box at a basketball game

-- Allowing employees to use the office copying machine occasionally, if you (the employer) can show it's being used at least 85% for business purposes.
+- Allowing employees to use the office copying machine occasionally if you can show that it's being used at least 85 percent of the time for business purposes

-- Occasional transportation fares (like a bus pass or parking ticket) you provide to employees.
+- Occasional transportation fares, such as a bus pass or parking ticket

 The following are never de minimis, according to the IRS:

-Notice also the use of the word "occasional" in the list of de minimis benefits.
+Notice the use of the word "occasional" in the list of de minimis benefits.
 A benefit is almost never de minimis if it's provided routinely.

 De Minimis Benefits and Cell Phones

-The IRS considers that employer-provided cell phones are de minimis if they are not part of the company's compensation to the employee and if they are provided for "substantial business reasons."
-Some examples are:
+The IRS considers that employer-provided cell phones are de minimis if they're not part of the company's compensation to the employee and if they're provided for "substantial business reasons."
+Some examples include:

-- If the employer needs to contact the employee, such as a data center manager, at all times for work-related emergencies
+- The employer needs to contact the employee, such as a data center manager, at all times for work-related emergencies

-- If the employee needs to talk to clients when out of the office, such as if she works in a sales position, for example),
+- The employee must to talk to clients when she's out of the office, such as if she works in a sales position

-- Or if the employee needs to contact business people in other time zones at times when the employee's office is closed (an international business manager who needs to talk to employees or clients in Tokyo, for example).
+- The employee must contact business people in other time zones at times when the employee's office is closed, like an international business manager who must regularly talk to employees or clients in Tokyo

 Like other taxes, the de minimis rule must be applied fairly.
-You cannot treat meals the company provides at an employer facility provided to high-level employees as de minimis if the same benefit isn't available to all employees, or to a group of employees within which the high-level employees are a part.
+You can't treat meals the company provides at an employer facility to high-level employees as de minimis if the same benefit isn't available to all your employees.

-For example, if you have a special dining room for executives and no dining room (or no similar dining room) for other employees, you can't claim that the executive dining room was de minimis.
-If it isn't de minimis, it's taxable to the executives.
-The IRS has some language explaining what "highly compensated employees" means in this case.
+For example, if you have a special dining room for executives and no dining room or similar dining room is available for other staff, you can't claim that the executive dining room is de minimis.
+And if it isn't de minimis, it's taxable to the executives.

 Records to Prove De Minimis Benefits

 It's always difficult to prove a negative.
-Keep excellent records of times when you provide small benefits to employees, explaining the business purpose and the date and time.
-Showing that you always keep good records will help you defend de minimis use in a tax audit.
+Keep excellent records of times when you provide small benefits to employees, explaining the business purpose, as well as the date and the time.
+Showing that you always keep good records will help you defend de minimis use in the event of a tax audit.

 De minimis limits are considered in capital gains tax on the purchase of discount bonds.
 A discount of less than a quarter of a point per year is effectively too small to count for tax purposes.

-In copyright law, de minimis is used when determining whether a work is within the limits of fair use.
-A small amount of a work can be used without permission; the amount considered de minimis varies by case.
+De minimis is used in copyright law when determining whether a work is within the limits of fair use.
+A small amount of a work can be used without permission.
+The amount that's considered de minimis varies by case.